 Repeat injection sessions can be scheduled 1 week later, although it is better to wait several weeks between treatments.

-In practice, most clients require 2 to 6 treatments at 2 to 4 week intervals.
+In practice, most patients require 2 to 6 treatments at 2 to 4 week intervals.

 You can expect a 75% reduction in spider or thread vein visibility but 100% disappearance rates in all treated veins are rare.